Abhay-Mmmm/Voice-AI-Agent/README.md

-# Voice-AI-Agent
+# AI-Agent

 ## Overview

-**Voice-AI-Agent** is a modular AI-powered automation suite built with n8n, designed to handle calendar scheduling, email management, research, and conversational tasks.
+**AI-Agent** is a modular AI-powered automation suite built with n8n, designed to handle calendar scheduling, email management, research, and conversational tasks.
 Each agent is specialized for a domain and can be orchestrated together for advanced workflows.

 > **Note:** This project has not been deployed.